Ben is a designer and CEO at Public Digital which helps governments and large organisations around the world adapt to the internet era.

 In 2017 he was inducted into the Design Week Hall of Fame.
-He's won various industry awards including the Design Museum's Design of the Year and a D&AD Black Pencil.
+He has won various industry awards including the Design Museum's Design of the Year and a D&AD Black Pencil.

-He co-founded the VC backed Newspaper Club exiting the business in 2015 with a sale.
+He co-founded the VC backed Newspaper Club which he exited after a sale in 2015.
 He is an angel investor in several start-ups.

 Ben's blog Noisy Decent Graphics, blog as a UAL Governor, photos on Flickr, Ben's Twitter and Linkedin, the GDS Design Principles.